 Weakness and spasms in the muscles, pain in the joints.

-Acne, irritation, or rashes, swelling in the face or flushes.
+Acne, irritation, or rashes, prickly or tingling skin, swelling in the face or flushes.

 Bladder problems and unusual sweating.